Foreclosure Notice of Default

 1) Stay calm and don’t panic.

 This may sound obvious, but it’s probably the most important.
-Anyone in foreclosure is dealing with a lot of stress beyond just the property.
+Anyone in foreclosure that received a notice of default is dealing with a lot of stress beyond just the property.
 These situations don’t happen overnight, and they take a while to solve.
 You’ll get through it by practicing good coping techniques and taking good care of yourself and your family.
 Panic leads to bad decisions, so stay cool.
 Remember, you have 3 months and 3 weeks in Utah to stop your foreclosure.

 Learn everything you can about the foreclosure process in your state so that you know what’s happening and what’s coming up next.
-The main way to keep your house is to file a Chapter 13 bankruptcy, get a Loan Modification approved or get the money together to bring your loan current.
+The main way to keep your house is to file a Chapter 13 bankruptcy, get a Loan Modification approved, work with us on other options or get the money together to bring your loan current.

 3) Gather your resources.